timandy/routine/README.md

 # Garbage Collection

-The `routine` library internally maintains the global `globalMap` variable, which stores all the context variable information of the coroutine, and performs variable addressing mapping based on the `goid` of the coroutine and the `ptr` of the coroutine variable when reading and writing.

-In the entire life cycle of a process, it may be created by destroying countless coroutines, so how to clean up the context variables of these `dead` coroutines?

-To solve this problem, a global `gcTimer` is allocated internally by `routine`.
-This timer will be started when `globalMap` needs to be cleaned up.
-It scans and cleans up the context variables cached by `dead` coroutine in `globalMap` at regular intervals, to avoid possible hidden dangers of memory leaks.
+`routine` allocates a `thread` structure for each coroutine, which stores context variable information related to the coroutine.

+A pointer to this structure is stored on the `g.labels` field of the coroutine structure.

+When the coroutine finishes executing and exits, `g.labels` will be set to `nil`, no longer referencing the `thread` structure.

+The `thread` structure will be reclaimed the next time the `GC` starts.

+If the data stored in `thread` is not additionally referenced, these data will be collected together.

 # License